downarowiczd/timkaechele.github.io/_posts/2015-05-31-the-case-against-java-as-a-first-programming-language.markdown

 instant results and that’s possible in such an environment.
-It's not necessary to use everything a higher level language provides, like the syntactic sugar of an ".each" loop in ruby, you can still use the universally accepted old- school imperative way with a for loop to iterate over an array.
+It's not necessary to use everything a higher level language provides, like the syntactic sugar of an ".each" loop in ruby, you can still use the universally accepted old- school imperative way with a for loop to iterate over an array, yet modern tools like a REPL help to get instant feedback without the need of an heavy-weight IDE.

 But after grasping a first glance at how to write simple programs and what object oriented programming is about, it is easy to adapt the mind to a